Pastors' Spiritual Vitality Toolkit

 - Prayer of Examen.
 The Examen is a series of questions we ask ourselves, helping us notice God in our everyday lives.
 It also helps us recognize things that bring life or death to our souls.
 Walk through this early Christian practice with Mark Thibodeaux SJ. on this website or by using his app.

-- Contemplative prayer.
-This kind of prayer helps us learn trust, receptivity, and rest in God’s presence.
-After a frightening experience with stress, Pastor David Muyskens began to incorporate some contemplative practices in his life.
-He shares this story in his book Forty Days to a Closer Walk with God and mentors us in praying contemplatively.
+- Centering Prayer.
+This kind of prayer helps one learn trust, receptivity, and rest in God’s presence.
+After a frightening experience with stress, RCA pastor David Muyskens began to incorporate some contemplative practices in his life.
+He shares his story in the book Forty Days to a Closer Walk with God and mentors us in Centering Prayer.
+You may also enjoy this beautiful Centering Prayer Mobile App from the Catholic tradition with direction, prayers, peaceful sounds and timer.

 “I used to begin workdays with sermon prep or e-mails.
 Some time ago that changed, and I started beginning each workday with a half-hour walk instead.
 During that time, I seek to listen to God and pray, both for specific leaders and members in the congregation, but also just in general for the church.
 I try not to overstructure this time, also creating space in which I’m open to hearing God’s voice (which can be easy for anyone, including pastors, to avoid—even if the day is filled with “church activities”).
 I think this practice has helped the day as a whole be less hectic, and I trust it also helps me to be following God better than simply blazing ahead with work he may not be leading me to do.
 It doesn’t matter how busy we are unless the Lord builds the house . . . or church.”